 A dermal lesion refers to any change in the normal condition of the skin.
-Also called skin lesions, dermal lesions can be grouped into two categories: primary and secondary lesions.
-A primary dermal lesion is an abnormality that has either been present from birth or acquired later in life.
-Secondary lesions occur when a primary lesion changes as a result of being manipulated, treated, or because of the progression of any underlying condition or infectious process, such as candidiasis, herpes zoster, herpes simplex or impetigo.
+Dermal lesions, or skin lesions, can be grouped into two categories: primary and secondary lesions.
+A primary dermal lesion is an abnormality that has been present from birth or acquired later in life.
+Secondary lesions occur when a primary lesion changes as a result of being manipulated, treated, or in relation to the progression of any underlying condition or infectious process, such as candidiasis, herpes zoster, herpes simplex or impetigo.

 - Vesicle: fluid-filled blister less than 5mm in diameter; elevated above the level of the skin with well demarcated borders.